 In July 2020, the Company entered into a binding term sheet with POW, Inc. ("POW!") in which the Company agreed to form an entity with POW! to exploit certain rights in intellectual property created by Stan Lee, as well as the name and likeness of Stan Lee.
 The entity is called "Stan Lee Universe, LLC" ("SLU").
-POW! and the Company executed an Operating Agreement for the joint venture, effective as of June 1, 2021.
+POW! and the Company executed an Operating Agreement for the joint venture, effective as of June 1, 2021, with activity commencing during the fourth quarter of 2021.
 The purpose of the acquisition was to enable the Company to assume the worldwide rights, in perpetuity, to the name, physical likeness, physical signature, live-action and animated motion picture, television, online, digital, publishing, comic book, merchandising and licensing rights to Stan Lee and over 100 original Stan Lee creations (the "Stan Lee Assets"), from which Genius Brands plans to develop and license multiple properties each year.